jychen1111/jychen1111.github.io/_pages/home.md

 ### Topics
 Specifically, the research topics I am interested in include:
 - The role of machines (e.g., GenAI and algorithm) in newsrooms and socio-politics,
-- Public adoption, trust, and understanding of science and technology,
+- Public adoption, trust, and understanding of scientific knowledge and technology,
 - Life and death in the age of digital technology.

 ------